 include water, sewer & electricity.

-We also have cabins available by the day, week and month, or we invite you
+We also have cabins available by the day, week and month.

 WE DO NOT ACCEPT DEBIT OR CREDIT CARDS

 Salmon Lake Park